kibalabs/everypage/src/packages/main-new/README.md

 [x] remove warnings during compilation
 [x] separate main-new into test-new
 [] reuse webpack configs from build-js
+[] sort out config.js for main-new
+[] test new build-js for multiple places
 [] add 404 handling
 [] Use file structure to create multiple pages
 [] Look into code splitting for multiple pages